sumitdighe/VRTS_uconnect_hackathon_2024/README.md

 --------------------------------------------

-### This README.md provides instructions on installation, usage, and the features of the anomaly detection system with included bash scripts.
+### This README.md provides instructions on installation, usage, and the features of the anomaly detection system